huan/huan/README.md

 - ♏️ <https://github.com/wechaty/friday> - Friday is an Assistant BOT Built on Wechaty for Serving our Community
 - ♏️ <https://github.com/kaiyuanshe/osschat> - Apache Open Source Software Chat BOT
-- ♏️ <https://github.com/wechaty/chat-drive> - Chat Drive is a conversational storage solution that allows you to save files from the WeChat room, and search & access them anytime by talking to our chatbot.
+- ♏️ <https://github.com/wechaty/chat-drive> - Chat Drive is a conversational storage solution that allows you to save files from the WeChat room and search & access them anytime by talking to our chatbot.
 - ♏️ <https://github.com/Gcaufy/wechaty-voteout> - Wechaty voteout plugin
 - ©️ <https://github.com/juzibot/qiji-bot> - Qiji Bot is a chatbot for Qiji. ([PR](https://github.com/juzibot/qiji-bot/pulls?q=is%3Apr+author%3Ahuan))